mfumagalli/ngsJulia/ngsPloidy/README.md

 Results show:
 * nr of analysed sites: vector of sites that passed filtering for each sample
 * log-likelihoods of per-sample ploidies: a matrix of nr_sample X nr_ploidies with the log-likelihood of each sample having a certain ploidy (rows are separated by ;)
-* #MLE vector of ploidies: the vector of individual maximum likelihood estimates of ploidy for each sample
+* MLE vector of ploidies: the vector of individual maximum likelihood estimates of ploidy for each sample
-* #log-likelikehood of MLE vector of ploidies: the log-likelihood of the above vector of estimated ploidies
+* log-likelikehood of MLE vector of ploidies: the log-likelihood of the above vector of estimated ploidies
-* #LRT of aneuploidy: difference between MLE vector of ploidies and the log-likliehood of all samples having the same ploidy, calculated for all tested ploidies
+* LRT of multiploidy: difference between MLE vector of ploidies and the log-likliehood of all samples having the same ploidy, calculated for all tested ploidies

 Note that by default all ploidy levels from 1 to 8 are tested, and therefore for each sample 8 likelihoods are calculated and reported.
 To extract the interpretation of these results, we can run the following script:
 ```
 Rscript $NGSJULIA/ngsPloidy/ploidyLRT.R test.A.out
 ```
-which outputs the most likely ploidy with its statistical support and the result for the test of aneuploidy.
+which outputs the most likely ploidy with its statistical support and the result for the test of multiploidy.
 In this example, we can see that the vector of estimated ploidy levels is equal to the simulated one.
-We further observe that the LRT value for aneuploidy are high, further suggesting variation in ploidy among samples.
+We further observe that the LRT value for multiploidy are high, further suggesting variation in ploidy among samples.

 ### Case B: 2 haploids, 2 diploids, 2 triploids, 2 tetraploids, 2 pentaploids